vgupta117/assignment07/README.md

 **Vikram Gupta**
 **3/25/2021**
 # **Assignment 7: Legibility, Readability, and Typography**
 This assignment demonstrates how the look and feel of a website can be improved by paying careful attention to legibility, readability and typography.
+I chose JB Kimani's San Francisco city from assignment 2

 **Link to Assignment 2 website:** https://jbkimani.digitalscholar.rochester.edu/assignment02/